Smithycroft Secondary School: Rowing

-In 2009/10 Smithycroft School pupil Lauren Vidler was chosen to row for both Glasgow Schools and Clydesdale Rowing Club(where three pupils currently train).
-She has since continued Rowing at University level and currently rows for the University of Edinburgh team and Castle Semple Rowing Club during summer time.
-All of this was possible due to the support and link between Smithycroft and Scottish Rowing.
+In 2009/10 Smithycroft School pupil Lauren Vidler was chosen to row for both Glasgow Schools and Clydesdale Rowing Club.

 Smithycroft is now also home to The Glasgow International Volleyball Club.

 Awards and achievements

 Smithycroft School was recognised for Achievement in International Education in March 2009.
 This was due to its Comenius Project which created links with partner schools in Sweden, France, Germany, Spain, Turkey and Poland.

-Student Exchanges are available to students who wish to learn at and visit any one of these schools.
+Student Exchanges were available to students who wished to learn at and visit any one of these schools.